Dry Eye Syndrome and the

 Initially, a routine complete ophthalmic examination will need to be performed to determine the patient's eligibility.
 This includes an evaluation of ocular discharge and comfort, menace and pupillary light responses, penlight examination, slitlamp examination, Schirmer Tear Test (STT), determination of the Tear Break-up time, flourescein stain uptake, determination of intraocular pressure and indirect ophthalmoscopy following dilation of the pupils.
 If deemed eligible, you are required to fill out a questionaire, and your dog will be randomly assigned to a treatment group (the study drug or 1% cyclosporine).
 Both medications are to be administered every 12 hours for the duration of the study.
 The veterinarian will be blinded during the course of the study, i.e. will not know which drug your dog is receiving.
 A routine STT will need to be performed on Day 7 and 14 which can be performed at OSU or at your local referring veterinarian.
 A 1 month and 2 month recheck will need to be performed at OSU.
 During these visits you will need to fill out a questionaire, and a routine complete ophthalmic eximation will be performed on your dog.
 Contact Dr. David Wilkie, firstname.lastname@example.org or Dr. Anne Metzler, email@example.com, or call 614-292-3551 for further information.
 Click here for their webpage.
 OSU is offering $500.00 to referral veterinarians, so tell your vet about it!

-►April 2007: Drs.
+April 2007: Researchers find cavaliers are more likely to acquire ulcerative dry eye.
+Drs.
 R. F. Sanchez (England), G. Innocent (Scotland), J. Mould (England), and F. M. Billson (Australia) reported in an April 2007 report that the cavalier King Charles spaniels in their study "showed a more acute disease pattern with a biphasic age distribution at 0 to less than two years of age, and four to less than six and six to less than eight years of age, respectively, with more males affected than females and a significantly higher incidence of ulcerative keratitis in some cases resulting in corneal perforation."

-►March 2007: The Animal Health Trust (AHT) is conducting research to try to establish the pattern of inheritance of CKCS puppies born with the combination of both dry eye and curly coat syndrome (ichthyosis keratoconjunctivitis sicca), which appears to be unique to the cavalier as a breed.
-According to Dr. Keith C. Barnett, European specialist in veterinary ophthalmology, who has been studying these conditions for several years, no cases of the two abnormalities occurring together have been recorded in any other breed.
+March 2007: UK researchers seek genes causing dry eye and curly coat in cavaliers.
+The Animal Health Trust (AHT) in the UK is conducting research to try to establish the pattern of inheritance of CKCS puppies born with the combination of both dry eye and curly coat syndrome (ichthyosis keratoconjunctivitis sicca), which appears to be unique to the cavalier as a breed.
+According to Dr. Keith C. Barnett (left), European specialist in veterinary ophthalmology, who has been studying these conditions for several years, no cases of the two abnormalities occurring together have been recorded in any other breed.

 Dr. Barnett and Dr. Cathryn Mellersh, senior canine geneticist at the AHT, are leading a team of AHT colleagues who are researching the DNA of the puppies.
 Dr. Mellersh reports that twenty-seven candidate genes have been identified and the tests are currently in progress and final results are pending.